Web Development and Internet Applications

 Students are introduced to the concepts behind implementing network operating systems in a multiple user, computer and Internet Protocol (IP) networked environment.
 Topics include managing and updating user accounts, access rights to files and directories, Transmission Control Protocol/Internet Protocol (TCP/IP) and TCP/IP services: Domain Name System (DNS), Hyper Text Transfer Protocol (HTTP/HTTPS) and File Transfer Protocol (FTP/SFTP).
 Theory and practical lab assignments are reinforced to install and configure a network operating system and the services mentioned.

-Pre-requisites: CST8279 and MAT8001C
+Pre-requisites: CST8279 AND MAT8001C

 CST8318 Graphics Technologies